yt-dlp/yt-dlp/README.md

                                     containing directory ("-" for stdin).
 Can be used multiple times and inside other
                                     configuration files
+    --plugin-locations PATH         Location to search for plugin packages.
+Can be used multiple times to add multiple directories.
     --flat-playlist                 Do not extract the videos of a playlist, only list them
     --no-flat-playlist              Fully extract the videos of a playlist